 - Return airline ticket

-- Passport and current visa to study in New Zealand
+- Passport, current visa to study in New Zealand and your offer of place letter

 - Travel/medical insurance policy

 - Any medication you take

-- Laptop and mobile phone
+- Laptop and mobile phone load contact telephone numbers into your phone.

+- Credit card

+- Scientific calculator

 - Pocket money (if you have money to change into New Zealand dollars, please let your homestay parents / designated caregiver know and they will be able to assist with helping you to do this)

 - A few personal belongings to help your room feel like home

 If you are bringing anything valuable (i.e. camera, phone, laptop etc), you MUST have copies of the purchase receipt.
-You will not be able to claim for insurance if you don't have proof of the purchase price.
+In the event that you damage or lose them, you will not be able to claim for insurance if you don't have proof of the purchase price.